ECMA Statement on Direct Food Contact Inks

 Updated version June 2023

 ECMA and its members regularly receive questions about the conformity of printing inks on packaging which comes into direct contact with food and about the use of appropriate inks for such specific applications.
 Some legislation and the terminology used, can lead to confusion.

-This does not mean direct contact between inks layers and food are not allowed.
+This doesn’t however mean direct contact between inks layers and food are not allowed.
 Specially designed inks, fulfilling very strict composition requirements in order to be compliant with Article 3 of the FCFR, are allowed on surfaces in direct contact with foodstuffs.

 Similarly, the new German Ink Ordinance is covering both direct and indirect contact printing.
 For the Direct Food Contact (DFC) inks only the listed substances can be used, self-evaluated substances are not allowed.

 A second source of confusion is due to the naming of certain ink series.
-So-called "FCM (Food Contact Material) inks" are not suitable for direct contact printing.
-DFC inks are required for such applications.
-FCM inks are designed for use on food contact materials in cases where no functional barrier is present and on the surface which is not in physical contact with the food.
+The generic designation “FCM (Food Contact Material) inks” does not mean that those inks are suitable for use in direct physical contact with food.

 The EuPIA GMP further specifies, the presence of an overprint varnish does not change the contact character of the ink.
 With the presence of a DFC overprint varnish, it is still necessary to use a DFC ink on the direct contact side.